 The Road Ahead

 While some companies are apprehensive, others understand that to be more operational efficient they need to lean on an expert.
-Companies are increasingly turning to outside Managed Service Providers (MSP) according to a 2015 Staffing Industry Analyst report on the VMS & MSP competitive landscape.
-In fact, MSP global spend rose 17% in 2014 compared to figures in 2013.
-In the U.S. alone, the dollars spent on outsourced staffing services to manage contingent labor rose 7% to reach a total of $43.4 billion in spend.
+Companies are increasingly turning to outside Managed Service Providers (MSP) according to a 2016 Staffing Industry Analyst report on MSP Market Developments.
+In fact, MSP global spend rose 13% in 2015 compared to figures in 2014.
+In North America alone, the dollars spent on outsourced staffing services to manage contingent labor rose 11%.

 Whether your organization decides to self-manage the program or outsource, it important to stay connected to information and education.
 We've provided several resources, including educational eBooks and additional blogs in the SlideShare above.
 If there is a site you frequent for information on this subject, or even if you have a question about contingent workers, let us know in the comments section!